-A ventral root is a type of nerve root that branches off the spinal cord, exits the spinal column, and continues on its path to specific areas of the body.
+A ventral root is a type of nerve root that branches off the spinal cord, exits the spinal column and continues on its path to specific areas of the body.
 At each level of the spinal cord, two nerve roots branch out, one to the left and one to the right.
 At the innermost base of each spinal nerve, there are two roots, the ventral root (also called anterior root), and the dorsal root (also called the posterior root).

-There are several conditions that can lead to damage or constriction of a ventral root as it exits the spinal column.
-One example is foraminal stenosis, where the foramen (empty space between each vertebrae through which spinal nerves travel on their way to other parts of the body) begin to constrict or narrow.
+There are several conditions that can lead to the damage or constriction of a ventral root as it exits the spinal column.
+One example is foraminal stenosis, where the foramen, which is the empty space between each vertebra through which spinal nerves travel on their way to other parts of the body, begin to constrict or narrow.

-If your physician has diagnosed you with a condition involving constriction of the ventral root, he or she may recommend physical therapy, chiropractic treatment, anti-inflammatory medication, or steroidal injections as a conservative measure of treatment.
-If these nonsurgical therapies do not prove effective, contact?Laser Spine Institute (LSI) about our minimally-invasive, endoscopic procedures that can help you rediscover a life without pain.
-LSI will be happy to discuss your spinal condition and review your MRI or CT scan, completely free of charge.
+If your doctor has diagnosed you with a condition involving constriction of the ventral root, he or she may recommend physical therapy, chiropractic treatment, anti-inflammatory medication or steroidal injections as a conservative measure of treatment.
+If these nonsurgical therapies do not prove effective, contact Laser Spine Institute about our minimally invasive procedures that can help you find relief from a damaged ventral nerve root.